 Though it’s something we’d all like to avoid, the fact of the matter is that we’re all likely to experience heartbreak at least once in our lives — you might even say that it’s an important process to go through.
 Did you know that you can be a guy’s dream girl…I mean, you can literally check off every box on his “perfect woman” list…But if you mess up this one thing, he’ll drop you the second another option comes along?

 But important or not, there’s no avoiding that it sucks.
 So how can you get over it?
+How do you know when you are ready to date again?
 We take a look at a few ways below that will help you heal fast.

 Look After Yourself and Practice Self Care